dhalp/nouri_dash/README.md

 Need just a quick shareable card?
 While you’re in Print Layout, click the floating helper bubble to capture the current board as a fixed 10" × 6.25" PDF card.
 The app renders the on-screen layout to an image, centers it on the card canvas, and downloads it instantly—perfect for email or social updates.

-The **Export PDF** button is still available when you want the deterministic vector composer: it generates a PDF explicitly composed for 11" × 8.5" landscape pages, keeps text selectable, and hardcodes margins so you can send the file straight to a printer. **Download JSON** still pulls the current dataset (including in-browser runs from the wizard).
+If you still need the deterministic vector composer for a perfectly aligned PDF, run `npm run test:export`; the CLI version renders the same 11" × 8.5" layout and saves it to `dist/sample-dashboard.pdf`. **Download JSON** continues to pull the current dataset (including in-browser runs from the wizard).

 ### Validate the export layout